NethServer/nethserver-mail-server/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Mail_Mailboxes.rst

       indicated (email quota).

 Move to "Junk" folder
-    Email messages identified as spam are moved to each user folder *Junkmail* instead of being delivered to the Inbox.
+    Email messages identified as spam are moved to user's *Junk* folder instead of being delivered to the Inbox.

 Root can log in as another user
     When this option is enabled, *root* can impersonate *john*